 Yes, in some cases.
 If the book you need appears as available in the libraries’ online catalog, request shipment using the “Request via interlibrary loan” link.
-If the book is checked out or marked as not on the shelf, it is not available for shipping.
-We also will not be able to request it from other libraries, as many libraries have suspended physical lending and borrowing.
+If the book is checked out or marked as not on the shelf, we will attempt to request it via interlibrary loan.

 Please note: The “Request via interlibrary loan” is the correct option for requesting books from the USC Libraries collections that are marked as available.
 This is necessary to initiate the shipping process.
 You will receive the book from USC Libraries rather than interlibrary loan.

 Can I recall books others have checked out?